Lucas Tsuyoshi Honda: 2024–25 season

 Competing on the 2024–25 ISU Junior Grand Prix circuit, the pair finished fourth at 2024 JGP Czech Republic and won the bronze medal at 2024 JGP Turkey.
 These results allowed the pair to qualify for the 2024–25 Junior Grand Prix Final in Grenoble, France.

 In late November, the pair competed at the 2024–25 Japan Junior Championships, where they won the national title for a second consecutive time.
 This result ensured their qualification to compete at the senior championships.
 Going on to compete at the Junior Grand Prix Final, Shimizu/Honda would score personal bests in all three competition segments and finish fifth overall.
 Two weeks later, they competed at the 2024–25 Japan Championships.
 During their free skate, the pair stopped the performance after Shimizu dislocated her left shoulder following a fall during their attempted side-by-side jump combination.
 She then had her shoulder popped back into place so the pair could finish their performance.
 They would win the bronze medal overall and were subsequently named the World Junior team.
 Shimizu/Honda were also named to the World team on the condition that they could achieve the minimum technical element scores to compete at the event, which they were unable to do.

 They concluded the season with an eleventh-place finish at the 2025 World Junior Championships in Debrecen, Hungary.

 In April, the pair announced they had parted ways with Honda intending to continue competing in the pairs discipline.

 Pair skating with Katogani

 2025–26 season

 In July 2025, it was announced that Honda had teamed up with former singles skater, Ayumi Kagotani and that the pair would primarily train at the Kinoshita Academy in Uji, Kyoto.
+In December, the pair competed at the 2025–26 Japan Championships, where they won the silver medal behind Nagaoka/Moriguchi.